 It was Overbeck who knew Rohde through Nietzsche and suggested the provocative title After-Philology to Rohde’s splendidly written defense of Nietzsche’s polemic against David Strauss.
 In spite of drifting apart philosophically – with Overbeck changing very little and Nietzsche changing (or clarifying) much – Overbeck was a staunch supporter of Nietzsche's early works.

 Franz Overbeck was the perfect compliment to Fritz’s personality.
 He was an intellectual of high regard, appreciative of the arts – particularly music, broad-minded, honest, caring, reliable, genteel, and reserved yet steadfast in his opinions.
 “Of him Nietzsche wrote: ‘Overbeck is the most serious, candid, personally lovable, and least complicated person and researcher one could have wished for in a friend.
 At the same time, he has this radicality I need to have in all people with whom I associate.’
-Many years later he would confess to Overbeck that Overbeck’s loyalty and friendship had in fact saved his life: ‘In the midst of life I was ‘surrounded’ by my good Overbeck – otherwise that other companion would perhaps have risen to greet me: Mors.’”(
+Many years later he would confess to Overbeck that Overbeck’s loyalty and friendship had in fact saved his life: ‘In the midst of life I was ‘surrounded’ by my good Overbeck – otherwise that other companion would perhaps have risen to greet me: Mors.’”(The Good European, page 73)

 The “radicality” to which Fritz refers came in the form of a critical academic tract entitled On the Christian Quality of Theology Today, which “came out simultaneously with Nietzsche’s ‘untimely’ essay on Strauss – and his friends considered their two attacks on the zeitgeist as twins.
-Overbeck’s later works were scholarly rather than polemical.” (
+Overbeck’s later works were scholarly rather than polemical.”
+(Kaufmann, page 30, note) One can easily imagine the two discussing their respective works in progress over evening meals.
+It is not too conjectural to assume their mutual interest in the “zeitgeist” and the way their respective works were viewed by their shared friends was a fundamental basis for the solidification of their closeness.

 For his trouble, Overbeck’s work in theology eventually forced him and his wife from the Church, something that certainly Fritz could relate to in terms of his own personal break from Christianity some years beforehand.
 “Overbeck’s ‘shocking’ thesis was that it was impossible to reconcile Christian theology, which had evolved over the centuries as a distinctly intellectual interpretation of the Gospels, with the primitive faith of Jesus’ disciples, who had lived in naïve expectation of the end of the world and the ‘second coming’.
 But what had particularly annoyed his publisher was Overbeck’s critique of David Strauss’s best-selling apologia of a popular, positive and painless Christianity.
-He had refused to publish such an iconoclastic work for fear of offending ‘German public opinion’. (
+He had refused to publish such an iconoclastic work for fear of offending ‘German public opinion’.
+(Cate, page 174)

 But, as mentioned, there was far more to their friendship than simply the academic, intellectual level.
 Franz “surrounded” Fritz in a globe of relative security.
 Franz tended to Fritz often when Fritz was ill.
 When Fritz traveled away from Franz, Franz would reliably act as a coordinator of telegraphs and letters to Fritz’s other friends making management of Fritz’s activities easier.
 We should not underestimate the simple physical fact that for years these two men sat down regularly at evening meals and lived in the same place together.
 The bonding aspect of such regular, frequent encounters was in and of itself unique to Fritz outside of his child and student years with his sister Elizabeth and his mother.